easypanel-io/website/docs/05-templates/vscode-server/index.md

 ## Description

-Code-server is a remote development environment that allows you to access Visual Studio Code through a web browser.
-It provides a consistent development environment across different devices and platforms, allowing you to code on Chromebooks, tablets, and laptops.
-It also utilizes large cloud servers to speed up tests, compilations, and downloads.
-Code-server runs on a remote server, reducing resource usage on your local machine and preserving battery life.
+The LinuxServer.io team presents the docker-code-server, a powerful tool that allows you to run VS Code on a remote server, accessible through your browser.
+This means you can code on your Chromebook, tablet, and laptop with a consistent development environment.
+If you&#39;re using a Windows or Mac workstation, you can more easily develop for Linux.
+The app also allows you to leverage large cloud servers to speed up tests, compilations, downloads, and more.
+It helps preserve battery life when you&#39;re on the go, as all intensive computation runs on your server, eliminating the need for running excess instances of Chrome.

+## Benefits

+- Access VS Code from anywhere: Code-server allows you to access Visual Studio Code from any device with a browser.
+Whether you're using a Chromebook, tablet, or laptop, you can have a consistent development environment.
+- Develop for Linux on Windows or Mac: With code-server, you can easily develop applications for Linux even if you're using a Windows or Mac workstation.
+Take advantage of large cloud servers to speed up tests, compilations, downloads, and more.
+- Preserve battery life: By running intensive computations on your server instead of your local device, code-server helps preserve battery life when you're on the go.
+You no longer need to run excess instances of Chrome.

 ## Features

-- Web-based IDE: Code-server provides a web-based IDE that is accessible through a web browser.
-This allows you to code and work on your projects without the need to install any software on your local machine.
-- GitHub Integration: Code-server supports GitHub integration, allowing you to easily work with your repositories and collaborate with others.
-You can set up your SSH key and configure your GitHub username and email directly from the code-server terminal.
-- Password Protection: Code-server allows you to set a password or a hashed password to protect your development environment.
-This ensures that only authorized users can access your code and projects.
-- Sudo Access: If enabled, code-server provides sudo access in the terminal, allowing you to perform administrative tasks and run commands with elevated privileges.
-- Proxy Domain Support: Code-server supports proxy domain configuration, allowing you to access your development environment through a custom domain name.
-- Default Workspace: You can set a default workspace directory for code-server, which will be opened by default when you access the web interface.
-This makes it easier to start working on your projects without navigating through directories.
+- Remote development: Access Visual Studio Code remotely from any device with a browser.
+- Cross-platform development: Develop applications for Linux on Windows or Mac workstations.
+- Server-side computation: Offload intensive computations to your server to preserve battery life.

 ## Links